A mother–daughter blog

 Start here:

-- Perimenopause 101: The Symptoms No One Warned Us About
+- The Perimenopause Symptoms Nobody Warned Us About

 - Tired All the Time?
 7 Small Habits That Helped Me Get My Energy Back